What time is The X Factor on TV tonight?

 It’s time!
 To face!
 The music!
 Again!

-The X Factor 2017 is back, and this weekend sees the start of the live shows.
+The X Factor 2017 is back, and this weekend sees the continuation of the live shows, with not one, not two but FOUR acts leaving the competition across Saturday and Sunday night.

 Here’s everything you need to know about the show this weekend…